brstrutt/PersonalWebsiteV2/content/shopping_list.md

 - Lego pieces custom ordered for some custom lego minibuild instructions I have
 - king size duvet cover
 - more towels
+- more file dividers for filing cabinet
+- cork/pin board (for pinning cross stitch to)
 - New PC monitors with DisplayPort input
 - DisplayPort cables
 - PC Monitor arm for holding two monitors